zhuyifan531/HJG/README.md

 ## Introduction

-This repo holds the source code and scripts for “HJG: An Effective Hierarchical Joint Graph for Approximate Nearest Neighbour Search in Multi-Metric Spaces”
+This repo holds the source code and scripts for “HJG: An Effective Hierarchical Joint Graph for Approximate Nearest Neighbour Search in Multi-Metric Spaces” (ICDE 24)

 ## Usage